Couch: Against MSU, Jalen Hayes proves himself but misses opportunity

 Hayes led the Horizon League in rebounding last year, earning second-team all-conference honors.
 This year, he was selected to the preseason first team.
 He’s become an expected star.
 Wednesday, he wanted to show everyone in his hometown that he was a star — at any level of college basketball.
 He did.
 Well, for a few minutes.

-“I’m being, trying to be mature as a player,” he said afterward hiding his frustration well, “and not let that stick with me because that’s not going to help at all anyway.”
+“I’m being, trying to be mature as a player,” he said afterward hiding his frustration well, “and not let that stick with me, because that’s not going to help at all anyway.”

 Contact Graham Couch at gcouch@lsj.com.
 Follow him on Twitter @Graham_Couch.